ozbillwang/terraform-best-practices/README.md

 This solution is reference from the comments in [Ability to zip AWS Lambda function on the fly](https://github.com/hashicorp/terraform/issues/8344#issuecomment-345807204))

-You should be fine to do the same for lambda functions using nodejs (`npm install`) or other languages.
+You should be fine to do the same for lambda functions using nodejs (`npm install`) or other languages with this tip.

 ## Useful documents you should read